metallb/metallb/website/content/configuration/_advanced_l2_configuration.md

       kubernetes.io/hostname: NodeC
 ```

-In this way, all the IPs coming from `first-pool` will be reacheable only via `NodeA`
+In this way, all the IPs coming from `first-pool` will be reachable only via `NodeA`
-and `NodeB`, and only one of those node will be choosen to expose the IP.
+and `NodeB`, and only one of those node will be chosen to expose the IP.

 On the other hand, IPs coming from `second-pool` will be exposed always via `NodeC`.